Catholic Classroom: The Most Holy Trinity

 Question: Do Catholics believe in three Gods?

-One of the most important doctrines of the Catholic faith (described by the Catechism of the Catholic Church as “the central mystery of Christian faith and life”) is that of the Most Holy Trinity.
-We celebrated the Solemnity of the Most Holy Trinity yesterday.
+One of the most important dogmas of the Catholic faith (described by the Catechism of the Catholic Church as “the central mystery of Christian faith and life”) is that of the Most Holy Trinity.
 As Catholics, we believe in one God revealed as three persons: God the Father, God the Son, and God the Holy Spirit.
 The Trinity is a mystery that we accept on faith, but that we cannot fully understand as human beings.
 Because of this lack of full understanding, some people think that Catholics believe in three Gods.
 However, the mystery of the Trinity shows that God is one essence, and that we thus believe in one true God.

 In the Nicene Creed, we profess that we believe in Jesus Christ, “consubstantial with the Father.”
 Jesus is of the same substance as the Father.
 Yet, at the same time, he is begotten by the Father—a relationship that is an act of generation outside of time.
 The fact that the Father begets the Son means that they must be different persons.
 At the same time, they are of the same essence, and they are both God.